At a Glance

 When to Get Tested?

-When your doctor thinks that you have symptoms that may be due to a vascular autoimmune disorder; sometimes to monitor response to therapy
+When you have symptoms such as fever, muscle aches, and weight loss that your health practitioner thinks may be due to a vascular autoimmune disorder; sometimes to monitor response to therapy

 A blood sample drawn from a vein in your arm

 Test Preparation Needed?